 THE RABBIS' INTIFADA tells the story of a Jewish woman who follows four Orthodox rabbis across the globe to find out why they support Palestinian liberation when most other rabbis won’t.
 Founded in Jerusalem 80 years ago, Neturei Karta objects to Israeli violence and Jewish statehood.

-I first met the Orthodox rabbis of Neturei Karta when I was a 13-year-old Yeshiva (religious school) student marching in the Israel parade in New York City.
+My name is Heather Tenzer and I'm an American Jewish filmmaker and the director of THE RABBIS' INTIFADA.
+I first met the Orthodox rabbis of Neturei Karta as a teenager.
+I was waving the Israeli flag, marching with my yeshiva (Jewish religious school) in the Israel Parade in New York City.
 “Down with Israel!
 Free Palestine!” the rabbis chanted from the sidelines.
-Our teachers instructed us to ignore them, but I was perplexed – and fascinated.
+My teachers instructed me to ignore them, but I was perplexed – and fascinated.
 Why would Jews demonstrate against Israel?

 Neturei Karta are Yiddish-speaking, socially conservative rabbis speaking out in support of Palestinian liberation.
 They oppose Jewish nationalism and the State of Israel.
 But why at a time when most American rabbis unconditionally support Israel are these rabbis engaged in an intifada (Arabic, meaning ‘uprising’) against Israel?

 THE RABBIS' INTIFADA is a documentary that tells the story of my journey into the Neturei Karta community, which is usually closed to outside observers and not typically “American.”
 There, I encounter a Judaism that most yeshivas don't teach.